USA IMMIGRATION MEDICAL EXAMINATION

 OR

-OR If one dose of PPSV23 has been already taken, then after one year 1 dose of PCV15 or PCV20 is needed.
+1 dose PCV15/ PCV 13 followed by a dose of PPSV23 given at least 1 year OR If one dose of PPSV23 has been already taken, then after one year 1 dose of PCV15/ PCV 13 or PCV20 is needed.

 Varicella – (2 Doses) If you had "Chicken Pox" disease, then no vaccine is needed.
-Just provide us with the year when you have had the chicken pox disease.
+Just provide us with the year when you have had chicken pox disease.
 Otherwise, the exact date MM-DD-YYYY of the Varicella vaccine is needed.

 Influenza - (only required during October - February, annually)